From the Crisis of Capitalism to the Emergence of Peer to Peer Political Ecologies

 Points of reference for the study

-these points of reference are meant to guide the discussion that takes place in each section, the weekly basis.
+These points of reference are meant to guide the discussion that takes place in each section, the weekly basis.
 Each week we will engage in discussing one particular discourse or perspective for alternative globalization, and see how it applies to emergence of peer-to-peer practices and thinking. the key points of reference for each discourse include:

 The Discourses and Perspectives